Paul Goldschmidt Player Props: Cardinals vs. Giants

-Paul Goldschmidt -- with an on-base percentage of .295 in his past 10 games, 103 points lower than his season-long percentage -- will be in action for the St. Louis Cardinals against the San Francisco Giants, with Anthony DeSclafani on the hill, on April 26 at 9:45 PM ET.
+The St. Louis Cardinals, including Paul Goldschmidt and his .585 slugging percentage in past 10 games, including six extra-base hits but no homers), battle starting pitcher Logan Webb and the San Francisco Giants at Oracle Park, Thursday at 3:45 PM ET.

-He racked up two hits (going 2-for-4 with two RBI) in his last appearance against the Giants.
+He hit two homers in his last game (going 4-for-5) in his most recent game against the Giants.

 Paul Goldschmidt Game Info & Props vs. the Giants